s-alex-smith/getir-challenge/README.md

 - add unit tests
 - add filter function
+- add author input to filter by author
 - accommodate different screen sizes
 - as the app grows a loader could be shown while processing a GET or POST request